 When your refund status changes and you lose your refund status bars to a “Still Being Processed” message

-Don’t panic if you happen to see the “still being processed” refund status.
-The IRS is still working to complete your tax return but the processing has been paused until the IRS corrects the return or mails you a letter requesting additional information from you to complete the processing of your tax return.
+If you happen to see the refund status as “still being processed”, don’t panic.
+The IRS is still working to complete your tax return, but processing will be on hold until the IRS corrects the return or sends you a letter requesting more information to complete the processing of the tax return.